Keith Reemtsma: New York-Presbyterian Hospital transplant services

 Reemtsma then moved again to become chairman of the Department of Surgery at NewYork–Presbyterian Hospital and the Columbia University College of Physicians and Surgeons from 1971 to 1994.
 He had an overarching vision that surgery should be transformed from a predominantly destructive discipline of incision, excision, and amputation to a creative discipline of reconstruction, repair, replacement, and renewal.

-In 1971, whilst at Columbia-Presbyterian Medical Center (the Hospital was renamed in 1998), Reemtsma recruited surgeon Mark A. Hardy, who in turn established the programme for dialysis and kidney transplantation and started the shared clinical care between renal transplant surgeons and renal physicians, at a time when the two faculties were considered separate.
+In 1971, whilst at Columbia-Presbyterian Medical Center (the hospital was renamed in 1998), Reemtsma recruited surgeon Mark A. Hardy, who in turn established the programme for dialysis and kidney transplantation and started the shared clinical care between renal transplant surgeons and renal physicians, at a time when the two faculties were considered separate.
 Reemtsma and surgical colleague Eric Rose further developed the New York-Presbyterian Hospital transplant services on the principles of a multidisciplinary cooperation between surgeons, nephrologists, immunologists and others.
 Subsequently, the center established research in immunosuppressant therapy and minimally invasive surgical procedures.

 In addition, Reemtsma was the first to demonstrate that a mechanical circulatory assist device, the intra-aortic balloon pump, could function as a mechanical bridge to heart transplantation.
 At a time when heart transplants were controversial and were only being performed by Norman Shumway at Stanford University, and Richard Lower in Virginia, Reemtsma was committed and succeeded in strengthening Columbia's cardiac residency training programme.

 Pancreatic islet transplantation

-Reemtsma spent many years investigating the possibility of non-human islet cell transplantation for diabetes mellitus and in turn influenced Eric Rose who in turn influenced Mark Hardy, the result being a Pancreatic Islet Transplantation Programme.
+Reemtsma spent many years investigating the possibility of non-human islet cell transplantation for diabetes mellitus and in turn influenced Eric Rose who in turn influenced Mark Hardy, the result being a pancreatic islet transplantation programme.

 Personal and family

 Reemtsma met his first wife Ann Pierce at school and they later married while in medical school.
-They had two sons, Dirk and Lance.
-Following a divorce he married Judy Towers, a New York–based medical TV producer, in 1972 and they remained married until his death.
+They had two sons.
+Following a divorce he married Judy Towers, a New York-based medical TV producer, in 1972 and they remained married until his death.

 His interests outside of surgery included writing a play involving the artist Jan Vermeer and the scientist Antonie van Leeuwenhoek.

 Reemtsma frequently reiterated the story about how owing to his service in Korea, and his behavior and build, he was the model for "Hawkeye Pierce" in Richard Hooker's novel MASH.